Skip to content

 About this variety

-The Piquillo pepper is a Spanish variety prized for its sweet, mild flavor and distinctive beak-like shape.
+The Piquillo pepper is a Spanish variety prized for its sweet, mild flavour and distinctive beak-like shape.
 Traditionally grown in Lodosa, Navarra, these peppers are hand-harvested and wood-fire roasted, giving them a smoky-sweet character.
 Their thick walls and triangular shape make them ideal for stuffing, earning them Protected Designation of Origin status in Spain.

 History & lineage